easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.series

-If the product is in a series this will return a [series object]({% link docs/reference/objects/series.md %})
+If the product is in a series this will return a [Series]({% link docs/reference/objects/series.md %}) object.

 # product.shop_path